mukulchugh/mukulchugh/README.md

 - 🔭 I’m currently pursuing **Bachelors in Computer Science & Engineering**

-- 🌱 I’m currently learning **ReactJS, React Native, TypeScript,Machine Learning**
+- 🌱 I’m currently learning **ReactJS, React Native, TypeScript, Cloud Computing**

-- 👯 I’m looking to collaborate on **frontend projects**
+- 👯 I’m looking to collaborate on **development projects**

 - 🤝 I can help you in your journey [as a developer](https://mukulchugh.com)